Usage

 Thread DNA sequence onto a protein alignment to create a codon-based alignment.

 This function requires input alignments are in fasta format.
 Codon alignments are then printed to stdout.
-Note, sequences are assumed to occur in the same order in the protein and nucleotide alignment.
+Note, paired sequences are assumed to have the same name between the protein and nucleotide file.
+The order does not matter.

 phykit thread_dna -p <file> -n <file> [-s]